-The FY 2014 Budget and all subsequent Budgets of the Authority include a strategy of decreasing the Authority's dependence on debt to finance future projects by using a 'pay-as-you-go' approach in as much as possible, and gradually adding to the Renewal and Extension Fund in order to fund large scale projects.
-This strategy is working, evidenced by the Authority's continually improving cash position, and ability to completely finance the \$18 million expansion to Indian Creek WWTP from cash in hand.
+Several years ago, the Authority agreed on a strategy of decreasing the Authority's dependence on debt to finance future projects, and instead using a 'pay-as-you-go' approach in as much as possible, and gradually adding to the Renewal and Extension Fund in order to fund large scale projects.
+This strategy is working, evidenced by the Authority's continually improving cash position, and ability to completely finance the \$20.3 million expansion to Indian Creek WWTP from cash in hand.